MadeByMike/madebymike/site/content/writing/using-css-variables.md

 ```

 Notice that I have only one set of variables now and not one for each scale.
-I change the value of the variables depending on the screen size.
+I change the value of the variable depending on the screen size.
 This indirectly results in two things:

 1. I'm forced to name the variables differently (not small or large anymore)

 1. There is no need for media queries elsewhere in my CSS

-I can now just use variables in the correct place.
-All of the responsive logic is contained where the variables are declared.
+I can now use variables directly in my propery declarations knowing they will change as requied.
+All the responsive logic is in the variable.
 The rest of my CSS looks like this:

 ```
 h1 {